-In addition to animals transported for surgery prior to adoption, Planned PEThood is networking with local rescue organizations to encourage them to pull from NCAC, adding those pets to the transport and moving more out of the shelter.
+In addition to enduring the health and wellbeing of these animals, and preventing future unwanted litters of cats and dogs, our team helps find rescue placement for emergency medical cases and provides transport.
+We often even take these cases into our rescue program.
+Planned PEThood works closely to network with local rescue organizations to encourage them to pull from the county shelters we support, adding those pets to the transport and moving more out of the shelter.
 Rescues and shelters often struggle with sending staff to remote shelters for rescue efforts, so many were eager and willing to aid us in our efforts.
-You can see a list below of all the shelters and rescues that have partnered with us and how many animals they have saved from Newton County Animal Control.

-This program was initially created thanks to an innovation grant from Maddie’s Fund, and is sustained over the next year thanks to a Rachel Ray Save them All Grant from Best Friends Animal Society.
+- This program was initially created thanks to an innovation grant from Maddie’s Fund, and was sustained over the next year thanks to a Rachel Ray Save them All Grant from Best Friends Animal Society.